joeVenner/control-3d-character-using-python/README.md

          <br> `python -m pip install opencv-contrib-python numpy `
  3. Download Character file [HERE](https://cloud.blender.org/p/characters/5718a967c379cf04929a4247)
  4. Download Project Repo [HERE](https://github.com/joeVenner/control-3d-character-using-python/archive/master.zip)
- 5. Download Face Landmarks Model [HERE](https://github.com/kurnianggoro/GSOC2017/archive/master.zip)<br>
+ 5. Download Face Landmarks Model [HERE](https://github.com/kurnianggoro/GSOC2017/archive/master.zip)

- ## ▶️ Youtube Video :
+ ## - Youtube Video :
- in this tuto i explained how the script works and i will walk you through the Installation process<br>
- Check Out Youtube Tuto :  <br>
+ in this tuto i explained how the script works and i will walk you through the Installation process Check Out Youtube Tuto :

-## 📝 License :
+## - License :

 Please see the **[LICENSE](LICENSE)** included in this repository for a full copy of the MIT license, which this project is licensed under.